Coryphella trilineata: Coloration

 One of the most distinguishing characteristics of this species is its stripes.
-C. trilineata possesses three white lines on the back and sides.
+O. trilineata possesses three white lines on the back and sides.
 The line down the middle of the back passes between the rhinophores where it splits and continues to the tips of the oral tentacles.
-The body is white or grey, the cerata are transparent with red interiors, and the rhinophores have yellow tips.
+The body is white or grey, and the cerata are transparent with red interiors.

 Distribution

-Coryphella trilineata is found in the intertidal zone along the Eastern Pacific coast.
+Orienthella trilineata is found in the intertidal zone along the Eastern Pacific coast.
 It can be found as far north as Vancouver Island and as far south as the Coronado Islands.
 Specific occurrences have been reported at Dillon Beach, Point Pinos, Monterey Bay, near Waddell Creek, and Point Cabrillo.
 It may live on hydroids, eelgrass, or macroalgae.
 It may also be found as deep as 27 m.

 Ecology

-Coryphella trilineata feeds on hydroids, including those in the order Leptothecata, as well as Tubularia spp., Eudendrium californicum, and Ectopleura crocea.
+Orienthella trilineata feeds on hydroids, including those in the order Leptothecata, as well as Tubularia spp., Eudendrium californicum, and Ectopleura crocea.

 The amphipod Podocerus cristatus is thought to mimic this species (among others) based on its very similar coloration.
-It is hypothesized that this is an example of Batesian mimicry, as C. trilineata is known to possess cnidosacs that discourage predators.
+It is hypothesized that this is an example of Batesian mimicry, as O. trilineata is known to possess cnidosacs that discourage predators.